 - The Play Place – provides programs which emphasizes positive reinforcement not competition to help your child learn and grow in areas such as dance, tennis and soccer.
 There is also a free-play area and specialized programming depending on age, as well as fun events such as date night and holiday specials

 - The Westchester Tourism Website always posts fun activities for kids like the Chappaqua Children’s Book Festival this October.

 - Call your local library.
 Throughout the year the library provides free programs for children (and adults) – concerts, movies, book discussions, lectures, art programs, and more.
 Here’s a list of all the 38 libraries in the county – where they are and how you can contact them.

 For any museum (even the ones in NYC), try to visit the websites first to see what is current or if hours have changed; most offer “free” access days.
 Also, your local library often has “loaner” museum passes that can get you in for free.
 It pays to plan ahead.

 Do you enjoy seeing movies?
 Many different movie theaters have showings of both movies that are coming out and some old favorites!
 City Center 15 in White Plains offers showing of current movies out as well as older movies.
 The City Center also offers a rewards program that you can use to earn points for free popcorn, candy, or a movie ticket.
 Another movie theater that offers low cost movie tickets for classic movies is The Alamo Drafthouse.

-Metro North trains get you to New York City; look here for information on discounts for special events and holiday weekends..
+Metropolitan Transit Authority trains get you into and through New York City.
 The Bee-Line Transportation system offers a Trip Advisor online tool and phone service (dial 511NY) that helps you navigate bus service through Westchester County.